Primitive Types

 const x: [string, number] = ['a', 1];const y: readonly [string, number] = ['a', 1];any

-The any data type represents literally “any” value, it is the default value when TypeScript cannot infer the type or is not specified.
+The any data type represents literally “any” value and is the default when TypeScript cannot infer the type or it is not specified.

-When using any TypeScript compiler skips the type checking so there is no type safety when any is being used.
-Generally do not use any to silence the compiler when an error occurs, instead focus on fixing the error as with using any it is possible to break contracts and we lose the benefits of TypeScript autocomplete.
+When using any, the TypeScript compiler skips type checking, so there is no type safety when any is being used.
+Generally, do not use any to silence the compiler when an error occurs; instead, focus on fixing the error, as using any makes it possible to break contracts and lose the benefits of TypeScript autocomplete.

 The any type could be useful during a gradual migration from JavaScript to TypeScript, as it can silence the compiler.

-For new projects use TypeScript configuration noImplicitAny which enables TypeScript to issue errors where any is used or inferred.
+For new projects, use the TypeScript configuration noImplicitAny, which enables TypeScript to issue errors where any is used or inferred.

-The anytype is usually a source of errors which can mask real problems with your types.
+The any type is usually a source of errors that can mask real problems with your types.
 Avoid using it as much as possible.